Hoeller McLaughlin PLLC | Hire a Fort Worth Criminal Defense Lawyer or DWI Attorney to Protect Your Rights and Fight Your Charge

 The penalties are different and depend on:

-• What kind of weapon you had and if you used it
+- What kind of weapon you had and if you used it

-• Where you were located (for example, charges are more serious in school zones)
+- Where you were located (for example, charges are more serious in school zones)

-• When you were arrested
+- When you were arrested

-• Whether or not the weapon was loaded at the time of the arrest
+- Whether or not the weapon was loaded at the time of the arrest

 What matters most is whether someone else was injured during an incident related to your possession of weapons.
 For instance, if someone was shot, you may be facing more severe charges than simply carrying a deadly weapon.
 You may need to speak with a lawyer as soon as possible in these cases.

+Regardless of the circumstances, there are also potential defenses that your lawyer may use, depending on your case.
 For example, someone else may have threatened you with a weapon.
 If you fear for your life and produce a weapon, even if you injure him when he is in your home, you may be protected under Texas self-defense laws.

-Our Fort Worth criminal defense lawyers have many years of experience defending gun owners in all types of situations.
+Our Fort Worth criminal defense lawyers have many years of experience defending gun possession charges in all types of situations.
 While each case is different, there’s often no reason to let a weapon charge tarnish your record when some of the top criminal defense attorneys in Fort Worth can launch an effective defense on your behalf.

 Launching an effective defense is crucial and may include expert witness testimony or computer forensics.
 Our experienced team will perform a thorough analysis and get other professionals on the team to design your best defense strategy if you’re accused of a white-collar crime in Texas.
+We have been able to get many white-collar and theft crimes dismissed by being proactive in our defense.

 What To Expect If You’ve Been Charged with a Crime